-The holy grail of a pen test is a functioning shell.
-When during a pen test it has been possible to take over the server by executing commands on the system, the hacker often sets up a connection to his server.
-NetCat is often used for this.
-NetCat is a tool on Linux systems that makes it possible to control other programs via the internet.
-However, one of the biggest frustrations for hackers is that the shell you get back is quite limited.
+The holy grail during a pen test is a functioning shell.
+During a pen test, if the hacker managed to take over the server by being able to execute commands on the system, the hacker often sets up a connection to his server.
+NetCat is often used for this purpose.
+NetCat is a tool on Linux systems that allows you to control other programs over the Internet.
+However, one of the biggest frustrations for hackers is that the shell returned is quite limited.
+This binary can also be called ncat or nc depending on the system.

 Hacking with NetCat